salmansqadeer/SSAnimation/README.md

 SSAnimation
 ===========

 Collection of commonly used sprite and menu animation methods to be used with Cocos2d.

+**Background**

+While working on my first iOS game PYXL ( Check it out here: http://t.co/Iqu1Tm65N9 ) I began to generalize a few of the animation methods that I was repeatedly using.
+I figured that things like pulsing sprites or menu animations would be something useful to the entire Cocos2d community - and therefor would be totally worth sharing.
+You can see all of the methods in action in my game, or you can download the class files and try it out for yourself.

 **Methods that are included in this class are:**